brucemack/brucemack.github.io/_posts/2025-04-20-bare-metal-flashing-of-the-RP2040.md

 (The spaces above are provided only to make the strings easier to read.)

 ### Step 3: Send Activation Code

+A special activation code is used to enable communication with the ARM CoreSight debug system.
+The 16 bits look like this:

+        0000 0101 1000 1111

+(The spaces above are provided only to make the strings easier to read.)

+### Step 4: Send Line Reset

+The next series of steps is described beginning with section B4.3.4 of the ARM Debug Interface Architecture Specification IHI0031.

+A line reset is sent to the target.
+A line reset is created by sending 64 consecutive 1s to the target.

+### Step 5: Send 8 Zeros

+8 consecutive 0s are sent to the target.

+### Step 6: Send a DP Target Select

+At this point the protocol starts to follow a standard messaging format that can read or write 32-bit payloads to specific registers in the target debug interface's space.
+The precise mechanics of these read/write transactions are explained below.

+This is the part of the handshake sequence were where we decide which of the processor cores we would like to connect to.
+For an RP2040 the two cores have these addresses:

+* Core 0: 0x01002927
+* Core 1: 0x11002927

+The desired core address needs to be written to the DP SELECT register (0xc).
+In my testing I always connected to core 0.
+So 0x01002927 was written to DP register 0xc.

+*IMPORTANT NOTE:* Normally a write transaction would be acknowledged by the target using a 5-bit response code that will be explained below.
+For this particular step in the protocol (and only this step) the acknowledgement is ignored.
+Actually, the target doesn't even drive the acknowledgment phase for this particular step in the transaction because of the multi-drop nature of the SWD bus internal to the RP2040 SOIC.

+### Step 7: Read The Target's ID CODE

+A read transaction on the DP's IDCODE (0x0) register is required.
+The RP2040 will return an IDCODE of 0x0BC12477.

+### Step 8: Send a Precautionary Abort

+A write transaction on the DP's ABORT (0x0) register is used to make sure there is no work in process.

+### Step 9: Select AP 0

+A write transaction on the DP's SELECT (0x8) register is used to select AP 0/Bank 0.
+(NOTE: I'm a bit unclear on the reason for this step, but it appears to be necessary.)

+### Step 10: Send a Power Up of the Debug System

+A write transaction on the DP's CTRL/STAT (0x4) register is used to request that the debug circuits are powered on.
+The CSYSPWRUPREQ (30), CDBGPWRUPREQ (28), and ORUNDETECT (0) bits are set to 1.

+### Step 11: Read the CTRL/STAT To Validate Power

+A read transaction on the DP's CTRL/STAT (0x4) register is used to make sure that power on was successful.
+The CSYSPWRUPACK (31) and CDBGPWRUPACK (29) bits are checked.

+I'm not completely sure, but it's possible that the power-up process is asynchronous.
+It may be necessary to read these two ACK status bits in a loop.
+More research is needed, but so far everything seems to come up on the first try.

+### Step 12: Check AP ID

+This step is probably not necessary, but is used to validate the identification of the MEM-AP port in the CoreSight system.

+First, AP 0 and register bank F are selected by writing a 0x000000f0 to the DP SELECT (0x8) register.

+Next, an AP read is performed on address 0x0c.
+This is the AP identification register.

+Finally, the data from the previous read is retrieved by reading the DP RDBUFF (0xc) register.
+I am seeing an AP ID of 10005AC3.

+### Step 13: Leave the AP Bank 0 Selected

+First, AP 0 and register bank F are selected by writing a 0x00000000 to the DP SELECT (0x8) register.

+### Step 14: Configure the AP Transfer Mode

+The DP CTRL/STAT (0x0) register is configured to control the AP data access going forward.
+There are two configurations:

+* Auto increment is turned on by writing 0b01 into bits 5:4.
+* Word transfer (i.e. 32-bits) is selected by writing 0b010 into bits 2:0.

 ## SWD Write Sequence